ajhayden/TechnicalInterviewCourse/Unit_06_Dictionaries/README.md

     - Tuples are: immutable and faster.
 Uses ()

 ### Additional Dictionary Problems
-Problem 1
-- Write a program to reverse dictionary keys order Problem 2
+- Problem 1: Write a program to reverse dictionary keys order
-- Write a program to sort nested keys by value
+- Problem 2: Write a program to sort nested keys by value
-Problem 3
-- Write a program to remove duplicate values across dictionary values
+- Problem 3: Write a program to remove duplicate values across dictionary values

-*An empty file to write code for these problems can be found under Class_06_Dictionary_Problems -> Practice -> Problems.
-Additionally, solutions for each problem can be found under Class_06_Dictionary_Problems -> Practice -> Solutions.*
+*An empty file to write code for these problems can be found under Unit_06_Dictionaries -> Practice -> Problems.
+Additionally, solutions for each problem can be found under Unit_06_Dictionaries -> Practice -> Solutions.*

 # Homework Assignment
-- Backend Interview Assignment
+- Linked List Assignment
-- Find assignment under Class_07_Linked_Lists -> Homework -> README.md
+- Find assignment under Unit_07_Linked_Lists -> Homework -> README.md